 - A. Emergency Medical Responder - 1.
 Entry Requirements - a.
 Must possess a valid Louisiana Driver's license or state-issued ID. - b.
 Prospective students must complete the criminal background affidavit in the Bureau of EMS Information Management System. - 2.
 Initial Course - a.
 Must include at least 48 hours of instruction that covers the cognitive, psychomotor, and affective domain information. - b.
 Must include a BLS CPR course. - c.
 A written exam(s) must be given and a minimum of 70% must be achieved. - d.
-A psychomotor exam(s) must be given, and a passing score must be received.

-e.
-Must include the required competencies as outlined in the National EMS Education Standards.

-3. Renewal Course
+A psychomotor exam(s) must be given, and a passing score must be received. - e.
+Must include the required competencies as outlined in the National EMS Education Standards. - 3.
+Renewal Course - a.

-- a.
 Required every two years. - b.
 Must include at least 16 hours of instruction that covers the cognitive, psychomotor, and affective domain information. - c.
 Must include a BLS CPR course with a maximum of 4 hours counting toward the total hours of the renewal course. - d.
 A written exam(s) must be given and a minimum of 70% must be achieved. - e.
 A psychomotor exam(s) must be given, and a passing score must be received. - f.
-Renewal courses must be taken within 18 months of the license expiration date.

-B. Emergency Medical Technician

-- 1. Entry Requirements - a.
+Renewal courses must be taken within 18 months of the license expiration date. - B. Emergency Medical Technician - 1.
+Entry Requirements - a.
 Must possess a valid Louisiana Driver's license or state-issued ID. - b.
 Students are required to prove high school graduation or equivalency to obtain a Louisiana EMT license. - c.
 Must demonstrate 8th grade reading level on a standardized proficiency exam. - d.
-Prospective students must complete the criminal background affidavit in the Bureau of EMS Information Management System.

-2. Initial Course
+Prospective students must complete the criminal background affidavit in the Bureau of EMS Information Management System. - 2.
+Initial Course - a.

-- a.
 Must be within the guidelines of the National EMS Education Standards. - b.
 Must include a BLS CPR course. - c.
-Must include the required competencies as outlined in the National EMS Education Standards.

-3. Renewal Course
+Must include the required competencies as outlined in the National EMS Education Standards. - 3.
+Renewal Course - a.

-- a.
 Required every two years. - b.
-Must complete the recertification requirements outlined by NREMT.

-C. Advanced Emergency Medical Technician

-- 1. Entry Requirements - a.
+Must complete the recertification requirements outlined by NREMT. - C. Advanced Emergency Medical Technician - 1.
+Entry Requirements - a.
 Must possess a current NREMT EMT certification and Louisiana EMT license or have successfully completed a Bureau of EMS approved EMT program and be licensed as an EMT before any patient contact during the clinical or field internship portion of the AEMT course occurs. - b.
-Must possess a valid Louisiana Driver's license or state-issued ID. - c.
-Must demonstrate 10th grade reading level and an 8th grade math level on a standardized proficiency exam. - d.
-Prospective students must complete the criminal background affidavit in the Bureau of EMS Information Management System.
+Must possess a valid Louisiana Driver's license or state-issued ID.